jfecher/ante-website/content/blog/stable_mutable_refs.md

 # Interior Mutability

-One mild annoyance I have with rust that is based more on theoretic grounds rather than an actual practical concern is that its immutable references aren't actually immutable:
+One mild annoyance I have with Rust that is based more on theoretic grounds rather than an actual practical concern is that its immutable references aren't actually immutable:

 ```rust